Yeezus

 Yeezus is the sixth studio album by the American rapper Kanye West.
 It was released on June 18, 2013, through Def Jam Recordings and Roc-A-Fella Records.
-West gathered a number of artists and close collaborators for the production, including Mike Dean, Daft Punk, Noah Goldstein, Arca, Hudson Mohawke, and Travis Scott.
-The album also features guest vocals from Justin Vernon, Chief Keef, Kid Cudi, Assassin, King L, Charlie Wilson, and Frank Ocean.
+West began recording it in 2012 and produced it alongside Mike Dean, Daft Punk, Noah Goldstein, Arca, Hudson Mohawke, and Travis Scott.
+West recruited Rick Rubin as an executive producer 15 days before its release to help strip down the sound for a minimalist approach.
+Guest appearances include Justin Vernon, Chief Keef, Kid Cudi, Assassin, King L, Charlie Wilson, and Frank Ocean.

-Fifteen days before its release date, West enlisted the help of producer Rick Rubin to strip down the sound of Yeezus in favor of a more minimalist approach.
-The album has been characterized as West's most experimental and sonically abrasive work.
-It draws from an array of genres, including industrial, acid house, electro, punk, and Chicago drill.
-West's unconventional use of samples is also present, as on "Blood on the Leaves", which contains a sample from Nina Simone's 1965 rendition of "Strange Fruit".
+In contrast to West's previous albums, Yeezus is characterized by an abrasive, electronic soundscape with distorted drum machines and synthesizers.
+It draws from genres including industrial, acid house, electro, punk, Chicago drill, and horrorcore, while continuing West's use of unconventional samples.
+Music critics considered Yeezus the most experimental work by West, who described it as "a protest to music" and excluded tracks deemed too melodic or similar to his prior work.
+Lyrical themes include drug use, racial politics, sex, and relationships.

-The physical CD edition was released in a clear jewel box with only a strip of red tape and sample credits.
-Initial promotion included worldwide video projections of the music and live television performances.
-West released two singles from the album; "Black Skinhead" in July 2013 and "Bound 2" the following month.
-The release of Yeezus coincided with that of rapper J. Cole's album Born Sinner, which was moved back a week to coincide with Yeezus release, leading to speculation about which release would sell more copies.
+Yeezus was initially promoted with an unorthodox, minimalist marketing campaign that included worldwide video projections and live television performances.
+No singles preceded the release; "Black Skinhead" was released as the lead single in July 2013, followed by "Bound 2" in August.
+West embarked on the Yeezus Tour to support it between October 2013 and September 2014.
+Yeezus received acclaim from critics, who considered it among West's best work and commended its brash direction, though its departure from West's prior soundscape divided general audiences.
+It was the most acclaimed album of 2013, according to Metacritic, and topped numerous end-of-year list rankings.

-Yeezus received widespread acclaim from critics, many of whom named it among West's best work and commended its brash direction, though public response was divided.
-The album was nominated for Best Rap Album at the 2014 Grammy Awards.
-The album debuted at number one on the US Billboard 200, selling 327,000 copies in the first week of release, while also topping the charts in Australia, Canada, Denmark, New Zealand, Russia and the United Kingdom.
-It has since been certified double platinum by the Recording Industry Association of America (RIAA), and was named by several publications as one of the best albums of the 2010s, including Rolling Stone, who later included it at 269 on its 2020 list of the 500 Greatest Albums of All Time.
+Yeezus was nominated for Best Rap Album at the 2014 Grammy Awards.
+It debuted at number one on the US Billboard 200, selling 327,000 copies in the first week of release, while also topping the charts in Australia, Canada, Denmark, New Zealand, Russia, and the United Kingdom.
+It has been certified double platinum by the Recording Industry Association of America (RIAA).
+Several publications named it one of the best albums of the 2010s, including Rolling Stone, which also included it on its 2020 list of the 500 Greatest Albums of All Time.